Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: Experiments

 In the experimental analysis, we investigated the influence of pre-training on attention mechanisms across three distinct datasets: HAR, EEG, and ECG.
-Employing a comparative approach, we visualized attention weights using heatmaps to discern patterns indicative of the model's focus.
+As shown in Figure~\ref{fig:attention_map}, we visualized attention weights using heatmaps to discern patterns indicative of the model's focus.
 For each dataset, we analyzed two conditions: with and without pre-training.
 The HAR data revealed a pronounced diagonal pattern without pre-training, suggesting a strong self-attention to temporal features, which became more dispersed upon pre-training, indicating a more complex relational understanding.
 The EEG data presented a less distinct diagonal pattern, with pre-training enhancing temporal structure comprehension.
 Conversely, the ECG data displayed a consistent focus on temporal autocorrelation, with minimal variations observed between pre-trained and non-pre-trained models.
 These visualizations underscore the varying impact of pre-training on attention-based models, reflecting the inherent complexities of each dataset.